FLORAKO: Technology

 The FLORAKO radar system is used for air defense.
 It consists of an air surveillance radar in semiconductor technology, and a secondary radar subsystem for simulation.
 The 3D objective FLORAKO provides real-time information, correlated with the secondary radar data over a wide detection area.
 The FLORAKO constantly works with 15 Rpm rotating phased array antenna.

 At least one of these Command, Control, and Communications (C3) facilities is always connected to the Air Defense & Direction Center (the ADDC or air ops center) at Dübendorf and fully operational on-line on a 24/7 basis, controlling Swiss airspace.
-Depending on the international situation, more facilities will be manned up; in case of crisis or war (ADDC and 4 facilities operational) the coverage will be extended far beyond the Swiss boundaries.
+Depending on the international situation, more facilities will be staffed up; in case of crisis or war (ADDC and 4 facilities operational) the coverage will be extended far beyond the Swiss boundaries.
 Each of these AirOps facilities is capable of making all battle management decisions in case the ADDC or the other AirOps facilities might be eliminated.

 Operational lifetime of this system is guaranteed by its manufacturers for at least 25 years.
 The system consists of: